splitio/split-evaluator/README.md

 `SPLITIO_EXT_API_KEY` : Callhome will validate every request against Authorization header.
 This is not a Split API key but an arbitrary value.
 `SPLITIO_API_KEY` : Api-Key for you Split Environment.
 `SPLITIO_DEBUG` : (Optional) Usable for enabling/disabling the logs of the SDK.
 By default they are off.
-`SPLITIO_PORT` : TCP Port on host, where this service will be accessed.
+`SPLITIO_SERVER_PORT` :  TCP Port of the server inside the container.

 ## Running the service with docker-compose
 The sample below is content of a `docker-compose.yml`